hydren-crypto/stampchain/docs/src20.md

 }
 ```
 ### TRANSFER
-The transfer mechanism must be performed by the address that holds the SRC-20 token balance as it acts as a means to authenticate ownership.
+The SRC-20 transaction must be signed and broadcast onto BTC by the address that holds the SRC-20 token balance as it acts as a means to authenticate ownership.
 Both the source and destination addresses are embedded into the BTC transaction which is created by the users wallet.
+The SRC-20 reference wallet will ensure you are creating the proper transaction until support can be integrated into more broadly distributed wallets such as Hiro.
+Please use extreme caution if signing transactions created by a third party.

 ```JSON
 {